liushh39/AGMFusion/README.md

 # more options to see
 python test.py -h
 ```

+## Contact Informaiton
+If you have any questions, please feel free to contact me at liushh39@mail2.sysu.edu.cn.

 ## Citation 💖
 If you find AGMFusion useful for your research, welcome to 🌟 this repo and cite our work using the following BibTeX: